rcarlier/rc_dependencies/readme.md

 Find dependencies (sub)folders, and their sizes in a given folder.

-Initially created to find what often takes up a lot of space in the renderings of my students' work...
+Initially created to find what often takes up a lot of space in the renderings of my students' work (useless after corrections).

 Do not find dependencies folder inside a folder...

-## Usage:
+## :sparkle: Usage:

 ```bash
 rc_dependencies <root_folder> [json_file]